Frequently asked questions

 A All our cruise routes are rich in wildlife and it varies enormously as to how much is seen.
-We do not offer guided wildlife walksand our crews are not experts, but they are knowledgable.
-Guests can get very close to nesting birds on certain cruises at certain times of the year, dolphins and porpoises are frequently seen and on the coast, otters are red squirrels.
+We do not offer guided wildlife walks and our crews are not experts, but they are knowledgeable.
+Guests may get very close to nesting birds on certain cruises at certain times of the year.
+Dolphins and porpoises are frequently seen and on the coast you may glimpse otters and red squirrels.
 A wide range of bird species are always easily spotted.
 We carry binoculars on board but recommend you bring your own, if you are keen.

 Q Are children allowed on board